-To the extent the credit enhancement described below does not absorb all of the losses, noteholders will be allocated the losses in the manner described under "-Principal Payments" above and "-Subordination" below.
+To the extent the credit enhancement described below does not absorb all of the losses, noteholders will be allocated the losses in the manner described under "-Principal Payments" above.

 Spread Account

 As credit enhancement for the notes, a spread account will be established for the trust.
 The spread account will be funded as follows: